vtex-apps/io-documentation/docs/en/Recipes/store-management/installing-apps-in-live-stores-best-practices.md

 git: "https://github.com/vtex-apps/io-documentation/edit/master/docs/en/Recipes/store/installing-apps-in-live-stores-best-practices.md"
 ---

-# Installing apps in live stores: best practices
+# Installing apps in live stores

-## Introduction

 Once a store is live, worries and uncertainties about security, stability and performance begin to grow.